liuact1986/MvvmLib/documentation/Navigation.md

 * ChangePropertyAction
 * GoToStateAction

-Easy to create our owns Triggers (inherit from TriggerBase) and TriggerActions (inherit from TriggerAction and inmplement Invoke method).
+Easy to create our owns Triggers (inherit from TriggerBase) and TriggerActions (inherit from TriggerAction and implement Invoke method).

 ## Behaviors